ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night,
+M1y friends would look upon my quiet face,
+Ilefore they l:dd it in its resting-place,
+And deem that death had left it almost fair;
+And laying snow-white flowers against my hair
-mooth it down with tearful tenderness,
+Would smooth it down with tearful tenderness,
 And fold my hands with lingering caress,­
 Poor hands, so empty and so cold to-night !
 If I should die to-night,